 Two prominent features of the post 2006 regime are the Lifetime and Annual Allowances.
-As originally implemented, neither had any real impact on the majority of pension scheme members, being relevant principally for high earners (although a test against the Lifetime Allowance will need to be done for all members whenever a Benefit Crystallisation Event occurs).
-However the reduction of the Annual Allowance, and the introduction of tapering, while mitigated by the ability to carry forward unused relief, has potentially brought many more individuals 'into the net'.
+As originally implemented, neither had any real impact on the majority of pension scheme members, being relevant principally for high earners (although a test against the Lifetime Allowance -before 6/04/2023 as it has now been abolished, will need to be done for all members whenever a Benefit Crystallisation Event occurs).
+However, although the Annual Allowance increased, the introduction of tapering, while mitigated by the ability to carry forward unused relief, has potentially brought many more individuals 'into the net'.